Eat

 Russet coloured trees at Higginson Park in Marlow

-If you like taking gentle walks in the sunshine and savouring picnics à ciel ouvert, then you should head to Marlow’s Higginson Park.
+For those seeking gentle walks and picnics in the sunshine, Marlow’s Higginson Park awaits.
 A 23-acre park nestled between the high street and beautiful open countryside, this Green Flag award-winning idyll is a lovely spot for relaxed mornings and leisurely afternoons.
 You can also often see the famous Oxford and Cambridge University rowing teams practising along the river from here, as well as the world-renowned Marlow Rowing Club.

 All Saints Church